Early Recordings (Quasi album)

 Early Recordings is a compilation album by the American indie band Quasi.
-It was released on March 29, 1996, on Key Op Records, and re-released on August 21, 2001 on Touch and Go Records.
+It was released on March 29, 1996, on Key Op Records, and re-released on August 21, 2001, on Touch and Go Records.
 It includes songs previously released on the band's self-titled, self-released cassette, as well as previously unreleased recordings.
+Quasi produced and mixed the majority of the album themselves, with mastering done by Tony Lash.